dauwhe/epub31-bff/README-proposal.md

 EPUB as it exists today is not directly usable by a web browser.
 The web-friendly content files are inside a zip package, which also contains container and package files expressed in a custom XML vocabulary.

-The goal of a browser-friendly format (henceforth EPUB-BFF) is to make it easier for web developers to display EPUB content by [1] allowing an unzipped ("exploded") publication, and [2] by providing an alternative JSON serialization of the information in container.xml and the package document(s).
+The goal of a browser-friendly format (henceforth EPUB-BFF) is to make it easier for web developers to display EPUB content by:

+- allowing an unzipped ("exploded") publication
+- and providing an alternative JSON serialization of the information in container.xml and the package document(s).

 ##Introduction: The Browser-Friendly Format (aka "BFF")